Meet Our Staff

 Shelli Cottingham has her bachelor’s degree in Psychology from the University of North Carolina at Asheville.
-She also completed a graduate level special education program at UNCG in order to obtain her North Carolina special education teaching license.
-She spent the past two years teaching special education for kindergatrten through fifth grades in the public school system, and also has 10 years experience as a tutor.
+She also completed a graduate level special education program at UNCG in order to obtain her North Carolina Special Education teaching license, and she is certified to teach special education K through 12th grade.
+This will be her fifth year as a teacher, with experience in all grades grades K through 6th.
 Shelli is married to Tracy, and they have two teenagers, Quint and Caroline.
 Quint is a sophomore at NCSU, and Caroline is a senior at Northern High.
-She enjoys spending time with her family, reading and travel.
+She enjoys spending time with her family, reading, and travel.

 Danielle Fitzgerald has her bachelor’s degree in Spanish from the University of Georgia and her foreign language teacher certification P-12.
 She has taught at St. Francis Day School (Alpharetta, GA), a school that shares a similar mission.
 Most recently Ms. Fitzgerald taught Spanish 1, 2, and 3 at Northern Guilford High School in Greensboro.

 Eric Gal grew up in the then-small town of Kernersville, but spent most of his educational life in Greensboro.
 He graduated from Noble Academy, then Guilford Day School, in 2005, and spent six years at UNCG.
 While there, he obtained undergraduate degrees in Theatre Education and English Education, and afterwards, he was hired by his old high school to teach English.
 Some of of his favorite activities are: reading, acting, stage combat, Tai Chi and mixed martial arts, watching movies and hanging out with his brother, who is a teacher in Winston-Salem.
 Eric is very proud to have returned as a teacher at Noble Academy.

 Alphonso Hopkins, Jr. is our Student Support Teacher.
 He has a wide range of experience working with students.
 He has a B.A. in History and will complete his Masters Degree in Special Education in the fall of 2012.
 He is excited to be part of the Lower Division where he can utilize his strength in nurturing relationships with students, families, and the community.